Flavien/script.buildinstaller/README.md

-Build Restore
+Build Installer
 =============

-Build Restore is a Kodi add-on that restores a list of add-ons from their online sources.
+Build Installer is a Kodi add-on that installs a list of add-ons from their online sources.
 This add-on facilitates the distribution of Kodi builds as only a list of add-ons and their respective repositories have to be distributed.

 Installation
 ------------

-Install Build Restore by going to the Kodi add-ons settings, select "Install from zip file", and select the zip file at ``https://github.com/Flavien/script.buildrestore/archive/master.zip``.
+Install Build Installer by going to the Kodi add-ons settings, select "Install from zip file", and select the zip file at ``https://github.com/Flavien/script.buildinstaller/archive/master.zip``.

 Instructions
 ------------